agrc/gis.utah.gov/data/google-imagery-license-signup/index.md

 responsibility for communicating the terms and informational items within a larger organization.
 It's an organization-by-organization decision, so please take time to coordinate with leadership and your co-workers to arrive at the best solution.

-After completing the Organizational Usage Agreement, AGRC will work through the designated primary contact to provide connection information via the
+After completing the Organizational Usage Agreement, AGRC will work through the designated primary contact to provide connection information via the Google Cloud Platform (GCP).
-Google Maps Engine (GME) WMS service.
-This GME-based WMS service in not expected to last for more than several months as there are known issues and Google has announced it is pulling the plug on the entire GME platform in Jan 2016.

-The replacement imagery server will be located in the Google Cloud Platform (GCP).
-It is currently in 'beta' and AGRC is working with Google staff and its business partners to finalize this and move to production.
 GCP, similar to Amazon's AWS, will provide flexibility, cost efficiencies, and powerful scaling using the Compute Engine.
-As soon as the full set of imagery files is loaded onto GCP, AGRC will download the files, expected to be around 10TB, and will be able to distribute these to qualifying organizations with on-premise use needs for the files or local mosaics (911, Blue Stakes, etc).
+AGRC will be able to distribute the original .jp2 image files to qualifying organizations with on-premise use needs for the files or local mosaics (911, Blue Stakes, etc).

 Get started by getting a primary contact designated for your organization and sign up using the Organizational Usage Agreement.